-Cao told ABC News she very much wanted to keep her baby.
-But she was unsure of what do to.
-For Cao, waiting for the June 16th deadline is torture, but every moment is also precious for the expectant mother.
+Cao told ABC News she very much wanted to keep her baby, but she was unsure of what do to.
+For Cao, waiting for the June 16 deadline is torture, but every moment is also precious for the expectant mother.

 Audrey Wozniak contributed to this report